pryv/dev-site/src/documents/overview-sections/overview.html.md

 - Access activity data: Most apps will want to interact with [Pryv activity data](reference.html#activity).
 Recording and managing of activity data (events and their organization into folders and tags) is protected by [accesses](reference.html#data-structure-access) to allow easy [sharing](#sharing).

-- Administration: Some apps may need to use the administration API to provide [user account administration](reference.html#admin).
-Administration is protected by personal authentication and expiring sessions, and is reserved for trusted apps.
+- Administration: Some apps may need to use the administration API to provide user account administration.
+Administration is protected by personal authentication and sessions, and is reserved for trusted apps.

-	Examples of user account administrations are:
-	- management of the user account
-	- management of data sharing (via accesses) and activity channels

-[TODO extract administration API to separate docset]

 [TODO: add simple schema here]

 ## <a id="activity-data"></a>Activity data

 ### Definition

 Activity data are timestamped pieces of typed data, or **events**.
 Some example events are: thoughts, audio notes, photos, geographical coordinates, etc. (see the [event type directory](event-types.html#directory)).

 ### Detailed information